brikis98/yevgeniy-brikman-homepage/_posts/2015-05-19-docker-osx-dev.md

 There have been many attempts to automate this process, but they all have major drawbacks.
-For example, you could create custom shell scripts and lots of documentation for how to setup your code, but this is always a nightmare to maintain, update, and test.
+For example, you could create custom shell scripts and lots of documentation for how to set up your code, but this is always a nightmare to maintain, update, and test.
 You could use Configuration Management (CM) software, such as [Chef](https://www.chef.io/chef/), [Puppet](https://puppetlabs.com/), and [Ansible](http://www.ansible.com/home), which make it easier to automate your